 If the landlord enters into discussions with a commercial tenant in relation to the sums owed, could it lose the right to forfeit for non-payment of these sums?

-No – the Act states that the landlord’s conduct during the relevant period (25 March 2020 to 30 June 2021) will not be treated as waiving the right to forfeit for non-payment of rent unless the landlord gives an express wavier of the right to forfeit in writing.
-In effect, the landlord’s right to forfeit for unpaid rent is “frozen” until 1 July 2021.
+No – the Act states that the landlord’s conduct during the relevant period (25 March 2020 to 25 March 2022) will not be treated as waiving the right to forfeit for non-payment of rent unless the landlord gives an express wavier of the right to forfeit in writing.
+In effect, the landlord’s right to forfeit for unpaid rent is “frozen” until 26 March 2022.
 The Act states that the right to forfeit will be preserved for non-payment of rent.

-On 19 June 2020, the Government published a voluntary code of practice for commercial property arrears during COVID-19 with the aim of facilitating discussions between landlords and tenants by “communicating best practice and presenting a unified approach” which remains in force until 24 June 2021.
-For more on the code, please see our insight: Government code published for commercial property arrears during COVID-19.
 If the parties agree a rent concession, the question of whether there will be changes to the landlord’s right to forfeit for non-payment of rent will depend upon the precise terms of the rent concession agreement.

 What about existing forfeiture proceedings?

 Under the Civil Procedure Rules, a stay on possession proceedings and enforcement of orders for possession was put into place until 20 September 2020.
 However, this has now been lifted.
 Nonetheless, the restrictions of the Coronavirus Act 2020 mean that landlords are still not entitled to issue any forfeiture proceedings for arrears which fell due since 25 March 2020.
-Moreover, under the Act and the Regulations, Courts will not be able to make a possession order which requires a tenant to give possession of business premises for non-payment of rent to the landlord before 1 July 2021.
+Moreover, under the Act and the Regulations, Courts will not be able to make a possession order which requires a tenant to give possession of business premises for non-payment of rent to the landlord before 26 March 2022.